-Chicago Wilderness offers the Midwest Ecological Prescription Burn Crew Member Training class in person through The Morton Arboretum.
+Chicago Wilderness Alliance offers the Midwest Ecological Prescription Burn Crew Member Training class through The Morton Arboretum.
 Based on the National Wildfire Coordinating Group’s (NWCG) S-130 and S-190 courses, this two-day training covers the basics of topics such as fire behavior, controlled burn techniques, and smoke management.
 The objective is to provide participants with the background necessary to safely participate on the crew of a controlled burn.

-This class will take place mostly indoors at The Morton Arboretum and will include presentations by expert instructors, live class discussions, and an in-person final exam.
+This class will take place in person and mostly indoors at The Morton Arboretum and will include presentations by expert instructors, live class discussions, and an in-person final exam.
 There will be breaks throughout the day and a lunch break in the middle of the day; please bring your own lunch and water bottle.